fullmeteor172/bootcamp/ex-basics/README.md

 2. Enhance your code to use `rich` to print rich message

 ### Solution
-1. Imported rich and modified the print statement
+1. Added rich using `uv add rich` and modified the print statement.
 ---
 ### Task Description: 3 (Writing command line application)
 1. Install `typer`